AnnaWilliford/SWC_Fall2019_lessons/Lesson3_Git_GitHub.md

 Now, run `git log`.
 The output of `git log` tells you the history of your changes.
 Your commit messages are very important, in case you want to restore an old version of the document, they will help you to pick out the version you want.

 Your versions (or commits) have unique identifiers.
 In addition, the most recent version can be identified by `HEAD`.
-You can see differences betwee any 2 versions by using `git diff` command:
+You can see differences between any 2 versions by using `git diff` command:
 ```shell
 #you can specify only first few characters of the commit identifier.
 $ git diff 851e745b2 HEAD notes.txt
 ```
+You can see how to read the ouput of `git diff` command [here](https://www.atlassian.com/git/tutorials/saving-changes/git-diff)

 Now, let's see how to turn an existing directory into git repository.
 You might want to track files for some of your existing projects.
-Maybe for `SWC_spring2019` directory?
+Maybe for `SCW` directory?
 How will you place this directory under Git control?

 ```
 #Go to SWC_spring2019